pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №16
-> Display military equipment (all attributes) that has not been delivered.
+> Display military equipment (all attributes) that has not been supplied.
 ```sql
 select * from vojenska_technika